sylvainbx/rust-book-fr/FRENCH/src/ch09-02-recoverable-errors-with-result.md

 des erreurs, donc nous utiliserons d'abord la façon qui est plus longue.

 <!--
-#### The `?` Operator Can Only Be Used in Functions That Return `Result`
+#### The `?` Operator Can Be Used in Functions That Return `Result`
 -->

-#### L'opérateur `?` ne peut être utilisé uniquement dans des fonctions qui retournent `Result`
+#### L'opérateur `?` peut être utilisé dans des fonctions qui retournent un `Result`

 <!--
-The `?` operator can only be used in functions that have a return type of `Result`, because it is defined to work in the same way as the `match` expression we defined in Listing 9-6.
-The part of the `match` that requires a return type of `Result` is `return Err(e)`, so the return type of the function must be a `Result` to be compatible with this `return`.
+The `?` operator can be used in functions that have a return type of `Result`, because it is defined to work in the same way as the `match` expression we defined in Listing 9-6.
+The part of the `match` that requires a return type of `Result` is `return Err(e)`, so the return type of the function can be a `Result` to be compatible with this `return`.
 -->

-L'opérateur `?` peut uniquement être utilisé dans des fonctions qui ont un type de retour `Result`, car il est conçu pour fonctionner de la même manière que l'expression `match` que nous avons utilisé dans l'encart 9-6.
-La partie du `match` qui nécessite le type de retour `Result` est `return Err(e)`, donc le type de retour de cette fonction doit être `Result` pour être compatible avec ce `return`.
+L'opérateur `?` peut être utilisé dans des fonctions qui ont un type de retour `Result`, car il est conçu pour fonctionner de la même manière que l'expression `match` que nous avons utilisé dans l'encart 9-6.
+La partie du `match` qui nécessite le type de retour `Result` est `return Err(e)`, donc le type de retour de cette fonction peut être `Result` pour être compatible avec ce `return`.

 <!--
 Let’s look at what happens if we use the `?` operator in the `main` function,